jtheriault/code-copter/README.md

 Code-Copter accepts configuration choosing analyzers, choosing a reporter and excluding files and folders from analysis.

+By default, the entire configuration object equals:

+    {
+        analyzers: {
+            jscs: true,
+            jshint: true
+        },
+        reporter: 'jasmine',
+        source: {
+            exclude: ['coverage', 'node_modules'],
+            type: 'fs'
+        }
+    }

+### analyzers

+As seen in the examples above, analyzers are specified as an object property on the parameter passed to Code-Copter's configure method.
+The name is always the analyzer to configure, but the value is specific to the particular analyzer (except [custom analyzers](#defining_a_custom_analyzer)).
+Although, by convention, a boolean is used to enable or disable any packaged or plugin analyzer.

+In the case of the two included analyzers, [JSCS](https://github.com/jtheriault/code-copter-analyzer-jscs) and [JSHint](https://github.com/jtheriault/code-copter-analyzer-jshint), the contents of their respective configuration files (i.e. .jscsrc and .jshintrc) can also be passed as objects their configurations instead of having those files in your project.

+### reporter

+As seen in the examples above, the reporter is specified as a string property on the parameter passed to Code-Copter's configure method.
+The value is the name of the reporter to use.

+### source

+The source of code to analyze can also be configured via an object property on the parameter passed to Code-Copter's configure method.
+This object has two properties:

+* *type* - this is currently always 'fs'
+* *exclude* - an array of file or folder names to exclude from analysis.
+By default, this includes 'node_modules' and 'coverage'

 ## Contributing

 This is the core project, and the aim is to keep as much analyzing, reporting